How to Create a Radial Bar Chart in Excel (with Easy Steps)

 Get FREE Advanced Excel Exercises with Solutions!

 Suppose you are a product manager and want to compare the sale returns of your product in various outlets.
-Excel provides you an option to do it in a smart way.
-Radial Bar Chart in Excel helps you to visualize your data even better.
+Excel provides you with an option to do it in a smart way.
+A Radial Bar Chart in Excel helps you to visualize your data even better.
 In this article, I’m going to share the details about the Radial Bar Chart step by step so that you may use them whenever necessary.
 Let’s get a glimpse of what it looks like from this image:

 How a Radial Bar Chart of MS Looks Like